MarkovMedia/strapi-v5-geometry-fields/README.md

-# Introduction
+# Geometry Fields for Strapi

-**Store and edit geospatial data with PostGIS in a Strapi 5 custom field.**
+**Store and edit geospatial data with PostGIS in a Strapi v5 custom field.**

 The plugin accepts WKT (Well-known text) or GeoJSON from the API and stores it in a PostGIS column in the db table of the content type.
 You can use multiple geometry fields across different content types.
-All features are editable and draggable using the hosted Leaflet.Editable and Leaflet.Drag.
+All features are editable and draggable using the hosted [Leaflet.Editable](https://github.com/Leaflet/Leaflet.Editable) and [Path.Drag](https://github.com/Leaflet/Path.Drag.js/).

 This example is a multipolygon with the boundaries of France as WKT.